Climate change causing Canadian Rockies lakes to lose their famous turquoise lustre, says ecologist | CBC News

 "I don't think it's really been in peoples' attention until this summer when it really was something profound," Vinebrooke noted, referring to the noticeable lack of turquoise in the water.

-Vinebrook said nitrogen-rich rainfall from recent air pollution, along with notable amounts of phosphorus found in wildfire ash have also contributed to turning the water green, rather than blue, as these chemicals encourage plant growth.
+Vinebrooke said nitrogen-rich rainfall from recent air pollution, along with notable amounts of phosphorus found in wildfire ash have also contributed to turning the water green, rather than blue, as these chemicals encourage plant growth.

 The research comes after a 2020 study that found similar results, particularly around Zigadenus Lake, northeast of Lake Louise.